For urgent consular assistance call

 Get medical advice if you have a fever or diarrhoea.

-Avoid temporary black henna tattoos.
-They often contain a dye that can cause a serious skin reaction.
+Black henna tattoos contain a dye that can cause a serious skin reaction in some people.

 Services can be extremely limited in: